MiParekh/Project2---2020/README.md

 244 with Education Improvements, with abilities such as Maxima's Mind Blast (can we "place" information determined to be universally helpful and critical into people’s minds who want to learn more), Power Girl's Enhanced Memory (to potentially help with retaining complex large scale information for like doctoral professions) and Brainiac's Omnilingualism (can assist with language deciphering amongs humans and animals).
 148 with Climate Change, with abilities such as Zatanna's Terrakinesis (potentially manipulate items from the earth) and Captain Atom's Radiation Control (is there any technology we can develop learning from these abilities).
 121 with Drug Addiction, with abilities such as Scarlet Witch's Illusions (to help show that addiction may cause to someone in the future) and Spider-Woman IV's Psionic powers (to potentially help people control addiction that want to be helped).
+The Miscellaneous category can't be ignored!
+337 beings have abilities that fall into this category.
+These include abilities that could fall under multiple issues already discussed above, or they were in a league of their own.
+With more reasearch, we might be able to connected to the right issue to overcome.

 <H2>Conclusion:</H2>